wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 ## wis2box webapp

-Open a web browser and visit the page `http://<your-host>/wis2box-webapp`:
+Open a web browser and visit the page `http://<your-host>/wis2box-webapp`.

+You will see a pop-up asking for your username and password.
+Use the default username `wis2box-user` and the `WIS2BOX_WEBAPP_PASSWORD` defined in the `wis2box.env` file.

 <img alt="wis2box-webapp.png" src="../../assets/img/wis2box-webapp.png" width="600">

-This is the (new) wis2box web application to enable you to interact with your wis2box:
+This is the wis2box web application to enable you to interact with your wis2box:

+- create and manage datasets
+- update/review your station metadata
 - ingest ASCII and CSV data
-- update/review your station metadata
 - monitor notifications published on your wis2box-broker

 We will use this web application in a later session.